 destination – points to an unsigned char*.
+It is not used, but must be non-NULL.

 destinationSize - points to a size_t.
+It is not used, but must be non-NULL.

 property1, property2, … - a list of property values to send.
 The order in which the properties appear in the list does not matter, all values will be sent together.